FrancescaBoccardi/Bayesian-Network-Model-for-Analyses-of-Road-Accidents/README.md

 tool, able to predict the probability of injuries in certain road traffic conditions and to find the critical states combination which may leads to unsafe situations.

-This repository contains a model for road accident, formulated through a Bayesian network, starting from a suitable data set.
+This repository contains a model for road accidents, formulated through a Bayesian network, starting from a suitable data set.
 Then, some inferential analyses on accident severities have been conducted, using both exact and approximate inference methods.

 ## Repository structure